djcloudking/aws-projects/Beginner Projects/9_S3 Event Notification/How to set up S3 Event Notification.md

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/98419fca-16f8-4f7b-afd2-f3981bc2134e)

 - It's time to change the accesss policy Permissions.
-At your left side, click edit then click on Policy generator.
+At your right side, click edit then click on Policy generator.

 ![image](https://github.com/djcloudking/aws-skills-challenges/assets/122766532/6005dfc7-16ca-412e-a6a8-3427fb9713ef)

+- Add a star * to Principal.

+- Select Actions "Send Messages".

 - Now copy the ARN from the the template policy and paste it in the generator.

 - Click on Add statement.
-Then clcik on Generate Policy.
+Then click on Generate Policy.

 - Copy the generated policy and paste it in our Event Notification.